 For the last few years, I’ve devoted myself to working against violent extremism.
 I’m currently working on a master’s thesis about how we can dissuade extremists from believing in violence as a tool for obtaining political goals.
 My research has led me to collaborate closely with reformed violent extremists.
 They know better than anyone the paths that lead people into, and out of, violent extremism.

-Our treatment of the people who are least powerful is the best way we can demonstrate how wrong it is to treat any human as less worthy than others.
 These collaborations have taught me that a society’s most important weapon in fighting extremism—and thus terrorism—is to consistently demonstrate its commitment to fair and just treatment of all people.
 Our treatment of the people who are least powerful in our communities, including prisoners, is the best way we can demonstrate how wrong it is to treat any human as less worthy than others.
 When we include those who feel marginalized and show them that they belong, refusing to distinguish between “us” and “them,” we combat the anger and isolation that fosters extremism.

 That Norwegian courts managed to come to an apparently well-reasoned verdict in favor of our most notorious terrorist is proof of the strength of our legal system.
 The verdict shows that we are capable of staying true to our values even in extreme circumstances.
 Now it’s time for our prison system to take the verdict to heart, rectify its failures and start treating Breivik, and all other prisoners, with respect for their human rights.